Biomass-Based Diesel Fuels

 Please log in to view the complete version of this paper.

 Abstract: The two main types of biomass-based alternative diesel fuels include alkyl ester-based biodiesel and hydrocarbon-based renewable diesel.
 Both fuels are produced from fatty feedstocks such as vegetable oils and animal fats.
-Supported by government policy, biomass-based diesel fuels increase their market share but their future potential is limited by the availability of biomass feedstocks.
+Supported by government policy, biomass-based diesel fuels have increased their market share but their future potential is limited by the availability of biomass feedstocks.

 Introduction